Sameep1234/notes/vault/courses.Semester 5.Operating System.Lecture 4.md

 * Indentifier - Unique ID of each process
 * State - Current situation of the process (Either running or not running)
 * Priority - Self explanatory
-* Program Counter - Info. about next process to be executed
+* Program Counter - Keeps information about next process to be executed
 * Memory pointers - Pointers to program code and data to be processed.
 Along with this, it also includes shared memory blocks.
 * Context data
 * I/O status information - Eg. List of files in use by the process etc.